zxj5470/Kartlin/README.md

 It is a joke project, which aims to transform Kotlin code into Dart code and I won't finish it.

+Maybe never to start this project until I finish julia-intellij.(Can it be finished?)

 ## First step (Dart part)
 - [ ] Read Dart Language Server Protocol API
 - [ ] transform Dart SDK API into Kotlin packages/classes/functions. (like an *.knm in Kotlin Native)